forestgrape/coronavirus/monitor_and_control.md

 ### Reduction of Nightlife
-A reduction of nightlife can reach from an early closure of clubs to a complete stay at home order at night.
+A slow down of nightlife can reach from an early closure of clubs to a complete stay at home order at night.
 * Evidence:
   * Many anecdote-like Covid-19 spreading events including super spreading events have been linked to nightlife [citations coming].
   * In many countries only few infections can be traced back to nightlife in comparison to transmissions in family settings and private parties.
 A possible explanation is that contact tracing and testing just works better in family settings.
 For a club with infected attendees, one week later every attendee should be tested, to my knowledge this is hardly done.
 In countries with low case numbers and extensive contact tracing, e.g. South Korea [and Japan, to check] many infections have been traced to clubs [citations in work].